ChuksJoshuaa/Deem-Music-App/README.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue.
+When contributing to this repository, please first discuss the change you wish to make via issue..

 ## System Requirements